-- 1. Insert the flue assembly through the prepared hole in the wall. - 2.
+- 1. Insert the flue assembly through the prepared hole in the wall. - Fit the flat self adhesive gasket supplied, to the flange of the turret, carefully aligning the fixing holes.
 Locate the flue turret on the top of the boiler.
 CHECK THAT THE FLUE SEAL LOCATED IN THE TOP OF THE FLUE MANIFOLD IS SECURE AND GIVING AN EFFECTIVE SEAL. - 3.
 Locate the flue into the turret and push to ensure full engagement. - 4.
 Secure the flue turret on top of the boiler with the 4 screws provided. - 5.
 Flues over 1 metre long.